Pricing

 What are restaurant operations?

-The operations of a restaurant are everything you do.
-From how you set the table, the font you use for signage, and even the preferred background for Instagram posts.
+Operations include everything your restaurant business does.
+From how you set the table, the font you use for signage, and even how menu items should be plated.
 All of those decisions set the tone of your restaurant.

 The steps you make to achieve that tone are your standard operating procedures.
 Those are referred to by their acronym – SOP.
 These SOPs make returning to a favorite restaurant so comforting.

 Why?
-Because they’re consistent!
+Because they’re consistent, and there’s not always a ton of consistency in the restaurant industry.
 In some cases, these pillars of consistency depend on one person or a tiny, long-term team.
 Of course, chaining yourself to your operation isn’t a healthy decision for you or your restaurant's future.

 In a perfect world, your restaurant is reliable because your SOPs are well thought out and communicated to your teams.
 They make training new staff easier.
 They become habits that allow team members to focus on what matters most–serving your guests.